-Good trade and distribution practices for pharmaceutical starting materials (GTDP), WHO Technical Report Series, No. 996, 2016 IPEC Good Distribution Practices Guide for Pharmaceutical Excipients 2017 defined and justified.
+Good trade and distribution practices for pharmaceutical starting materials (GTDP), WHO Technical Report Series, No. 996, 2016 IPEC Good Distribution Practices Guide for Pharmaceutical Excipients 2024 Dedicated and non-dedicated equipment might require different levels of cleaning procedures and effective cleaning schedules.
+Cleaning should be defined and justified.
 Tanker hoses should be blanked off when not in use in order to prevent access to birds, rodents and insects.
 Non-dedicated equipment should only be re-used for a different excipient following effective cleaning.
 Cleaning effectiveness should be verified by e.g.: checking the equipment after cleaning for residues of the previous product and cleaning agents or alternatively, testing the final rinse after cleaning for residues of the previous product and cleaning agents or, by testing each batch for residues of the previous product handled with the same equipment in order to avoid contamination and carry-over of previously processed products.
 See 1.2 In the case that non-dedicated equipment is used without verification of cleaning, then cleaning procedures need to be validated.
-The full validation program that is typically performed in the pharmaceutical industry for APIs and drug products (i.e. DQ, IQ, OQ and PQ) may not always be applicable to excipients.
-See also the current 'The Joint IPEC-PQG GMP Guide' [2].
-5.8 Closed equipment should be used when possible.
+The full validation program that is typically performed in the pharmaceutical industry for APIs and drug products (i.e., DQ, IQ, OQ and PQ) may not always be applicable to excipients.
+See also the current 'IPEC Validation Guide [17] 5.8 Closed equipment should be used when possible.
 If open equipment is used, suitable measures should be taken to prevent contamination.
-Measures to be taken to prevent contaminations may be found in the current 'The Joint IPEC-PQG GMP Guide' [2] and relevant standards [3] and [6].
+Measures to be taken to prevent contaminations may be found in the current 'The Joint IPEC-PQG GMP Guide' [3].
 5.9 Procedures should be in place for the operation and maintenance of equipment.
 Lubricants and other materials used on surfaces that come into direct contact with the materials should be of the appropriate grade, e.g. food-grade oil, and should not alter the quality of the materials.
-Self-explanatory See also the current 'The Joint IPEC-PQG GMP Guide' [2] and relevant standards [3] and [6].
-5.10 Washing and cleaning equipment should be chosen and used such that it cannot be a source of contamination.
-The use and selection of washing and cleaning equipment should be such that the risk of contamination is minimised.
+Self-explanatory